VeryLittleGravitas/CDTADPQ/readme.md

 s.
 Instructions on installation and running of the prototype can be found here: [https://github.com/VeryLittleGravitas/CDTADPQ/wiki/Installing-and-running-the-prototype](https://github.com/VeryLittleGravitas/CDTADPQ/wiki/Installing-and-running-the-prototype).

 t.
-We have chosen the [MIT License](https://github.com/VeryLittleGravitas/CDTADPQ/blob/master/LICENSE) for this prototype.
+Our work and code for this prototype is licensed under the [MIT License](https://github.com/VeryLittleGravitas/CDTADPQ/blob/master/LICENSE).